Fundraising Compliance is a key to growing a successful nonprofit

 Fundraising Compliance, also known as Charitable Solicitation Registration, enables you to raise money from targeted audiences legally and successfully - and is essential to maintain credibility with donors and grant-makers.

-This should be a priority for your board of directors as it directly affects your nonprofit’s financial ability to fulfill its mission - while the costs are often prohibitive for smaller nonprofits.
+This can present a sticky problem for nonprofit founders and boards, as it directly affects a nonprofit’s financial ability to fulfill its mission - while the costs are often prohibitive for smaller nonprofits.

 What is Fundraising Compliance?